JayjeetAtGithub/skyhookdm-benchmark-ssl/paper/paper.md

 ## Setting Up a Kubernetes Cluster

 Managed Kubernetes clusters from Cloud providers like Google Kubernetes Engine from GCP, Elastic Kubernetes Service from AWS, etc. can be used.
-If CloudLab, the NSF sponsored experimentation testbed, is accessible, Popper workflows for spawning bare-metal nodes on CloudLab and deploying Kubernetes on them are available.
+If CloudLab [@CloudLab], the NSF sponsored experimentation testbed, is accessible, Popper workflows for spawning bare-metal nodes on CloudLab and deploying Kubernetes on them are available.
 The workflows leverage Geni-Lib to programmatically allocate nodes on CloudLab and use Kubespray to setup production-ready Kubernetes clusters.
-In our case, we used the River SSL Kubernetes cluster at UChicago for setting up and benchmarking our Ceph clusters.
+In our case, we used the River SSL Kubernetes cluster at UChicago [@river] for setting up and benchmarking our Ceph clusters.
 Kubernetes clusters should ideally have a monitoring infrastructure setup to monitor several system parameters in real-time and also record them while running experiments.
-We used Prometheus and Grafana to set up monitoring as they are the industry standards and hence wrote workflows for deploying their corresponding operators on a Kubernetes cluster.
+We used Prometheus [@turnbull2018monitoring] and Grafana [@brattstrom2017scalable] to set up monitoring as they are the industry standards and hence wrote workflows for deploying their corresponding operators on a Kubernetes cluster.

 ## Baselining the Kubernetes Cluster